konsumer/radioreference/README.md

 npm i

 # create bookmark file for Gqrx
-./gqrx 97239 > ~/.config/gqrx/bookmarks.csv
+./bin/gqrx 97239 > ~/.config/gqrx/bookmarks.csv

 # create presets for sdrtouch
-./sdrtouch 97239 > SDRTouchPresets.xml
+./bin/sdrtouch 97239 > SDRTouchPresets.xml
 ```

-These are also available as standalone programs, in [releases](https://github.com/konsumer/radioreference/releases)
+These are also available as standalone programs, in [releases](https://github.com/konsumer/radioreference/releases), so you don't need to install anything (not even node).